thousandbrainsproject/tbp.monty/rfcs/0000_monty_versioning.md

 The `tbp` CLI could be extended to include a `version` command that prepares a Pull Request to update the version number.

 In the future, integrating into the `main` branch may become cumbersome if the pace of commits to `main` is high.
 In that case, we will update our versioning strategy.
-One way to do this is to create a `release` branch that is used for releasing new versions.
+One way to do this is to create a `release` branch for each version that is used for releasing that version.
 This note is intended to highlight the possibility, but if we get there, we will get into the details then.